Vision + Initiatives

 Construction of the Holden Industrial Technology Center on the Oregon City campus, complete with labs and classrooms, benefits manufacturing, machining and CNC machining programs.

-The DeJardin Science building on the Oregon City campus will receive an addition and improvements to the existing facility.
-Along with the renovation and modernization of the remaining building, classrooms and facilities will provide modern science labs for students.
+The DeJardin Science building on the Oregon City campus received an addition and improvements to the existing facility.
+Along with the renovation and modernization of the remaining building, classrooms and facilities now provide modern science labs for students.
 Programs benefitting from the expansion include Water and Environmental Technology, High Purity Water, Nursing and Health Science.
 The expansion will also improve access to science labs, which is critical to university-bound transfer students.

-This project creates a new Wacheno Welcome Center and remodels current Bil Brod Community Center on the Oregon City campus.
-The new facility will allow CCC to co-locate critical support services such as veterans services, disabilities resources and career coaching in one convenient location.
+This project created the new Wacheno Welcome Center and remodeled the Bill Brod Community Center on the Oregon City campus.
+The new facility allows CCC to co-locate critical support services such as veterans services, disabilities resources and career coaching in one convenient location.
 Helping students stay in school and on track with their career and academic pathways is a priority for CCC.

 Upgrades and renovations to existing facilities are expected to result in cost savings to the college through increased efficiencies.